2015 EMF miniEURO

-The 2015 EMF miniEuro was the six edition of the EMF miniEURO for national Small-sided football teams, and the fourth governed by the European Minifootball Federation.
+The 2015 EMF miniEuro was the sixth edition of the EMF miniEURO for national Small-sided football teams, and the fourth governed by the European Minifootball Federation.
 It was hosted in Vrsar, Croatia, from 21 to 27 September 2015.

 The final tournament was contested by 32 teams.

 Draw

 The final tournament draw was held in Vrsar on 15 June 2015.